mylioja/SourceNormalizer/README.md

 The recursive scan will skip all sub directories that have a name starting with a period, typically `.git`, `.vscode`, etc...
 You can ask it to skip also other subdirectories with a `--skip` or `-s` option.
-To skip more than one, the option can be repeated several times.
+To skip more than one, you can give a comma separated list, or repeat the option several times.
 For example, the next command will skip also directories `bin` and `build`:

     source_normalizer -r -s bin -s build path_to_examine